Jeff Lynne: 1970–1986: The Move and ELO

-In 1984, Lynne (working a solo artist for the first time since 1977) contributed two original songs "Video!" and "Let It Run" to the film Electric Dreams.
+In 1984, Lynne (working as a solo artist for the first time since 1977) contributed two original songs "Video!" and "Let It Run" to the film Electric Dreams.
 A third solo song, "Sooner Or Later", was released as the b-side of "Video!".
 Richard Tandy was a session musician on these tracks; Lynne collaborated with Tandy again in 1986 with Lynne producing the charity single "Action!" for Tandy Morgan Band.

 In contrast to the dense, boomy, baroque sound of ELO, Lynne's post-ELO studio work has tended toward more minimal, acoustic instrumentation and a sparse, "organic" quality that generally favours light room ambience and colouration over artificial reverb, especially on vocals.
 Lynne's recordings also often feature the jangling compressed acoustic guitar sound pioneered by Roger McGuinn and a heavily gated snare drum sound.

 1980s: Production work

 Even before the official end of ELO, Lynne began his move toward focusing almost exclusively on studio production work.
 Lynne produced and wrote the 1983 top-40 hit "Slipping Away" for Dave Edmunds and played on sessions (with Tandy) for Edmunds's album, Information.
 Lynne also produced six tracks on Edmunds's follow-up album in 1984, Riff Raff.

 Lynne also wrote the songs "The Story of Me", which was recorded by the Everly Brothers on their comeback album EB84, and "One Way Love" from Agnetha Fältskog for her second post-ABBA album, Eyes of a Woman.

 Lynne started working with George Harrison very closely in the late 1980s.
 This friendship eventually led to Harrison's appearance at the Birmingham Heartbeat Charity Concert, showing up as the finale of the concert and joining many other musicians in a rendition of "Johnny B. Goode", as well as a one-off Electric Light Orchestra concert, both in 1986.
 In 1987, he appeared with Harrison at The Prince's Trust event at Wembley Arena.